syan-tibco/tp-helm-charts/charts/dp-configure-namespace/README.md

 ## Use-case 1:

-Customer has created new namespace and applied the Tibco platform dataplane labels.
+Customer has created new namespace and applied the Tibco platform dataPlane labels.
 Customer now wants to create new service-account, cluster-role, cluster-role-binding and role-binding

 #  Release Namespace and Primary Namespace